Underwood-Inc/rituals/docs/CRAFTING_RECIPES.md

 ## 📝 Notes

 - **Single Totem Mode:** Rituals work with just one totem! (default)
-- **Recipe Book:** All recipes appear in the crafting table recipe book
+- **Recipe Book:** Only unlocked recipes appear in the crafting table recipe book
-- **Auto-Unlock:** Recipes unlock when you obtain the required materials
+- **Progressive Unlock:** Each totem tier unlocks the next tier's recipe automatically

 ---